-- " involving 20 or more boats - " 50 or more people in a nonboating situation. - " conducted on public waters for the purpose of awarding prizes or for personal gain or promotional consideration. - " requires a Fishing Tournament Permit
+- " involving 20 or more boats - " 50 or more people in a nonboating situation. " conducted on public waters for the - purpose of awarding prizes or for personal gain or promotional consideration.

-Approval will not be given to hold a catch and release tournament for salmon or a tournament for walleve where fish are taken into possession and later released from June 1 - Sept.
+All fishing tournaments require a permit issued by Game, Fish and Parks.
+Approval will not be given to hold a catch and release tournament for salmon or a tournament for walleye where fish are taken into possession and later released from June 1 - Sept.
 15.

-Junior fishing clinics for youth under age 18 are not considered to be fishing tournaments but a Fishing Tournament

-Permit is required if an admission fee or registration fee is charged or if there are more than 50 participants.
-Sponsors or organizers must apply for the Fishina Tournament Permit.
+Junior fishing clinics for youth under age 18 are not considered to be fishing tournaments, but a Fishing Tournament Permit is required if an admission fee or registration fee is charged or if there are more than 50 participants.
+Tournament sponsors or organizers must apply for the Fishing Tournament Permit.

-Fishing tournament applications can be submitted no earlier than November 1st of the year proceeding the tournament date and must be submitted at least 30 days before the event.
+Fishing tournament applications can be submitted no earlier than November 1 of the year proceeding the tournament date and must be submitted at least 30 days before the event.

-Applications are available online at gfp.sd.gov, at GFP offices or by writing Game, Fish and Parks, 523 E. Capitol, Pierre, SD 57501, for application and fishing tournament rules.
+Applications are available online at gfp.sd.gov, at GFP offices, or by writing Game, Fish and Parks, 523 E. Capitol, Pierre, SD 57501, for application and fishing tournament rules.